 2-4 weeks: Date:

 Schedule your pre-operative physical.
-Begin taking your iron supplement (if you have been i Have a balanced, healthy diet each day.
-Start pre-operative exercise program, if feasible.
-Stop all smoking and minimize alcohol intake. instructed to).
+Begin taking your iron supplement (if you have been if the supplement of the suppl instructed to).

 1-2 weeks: Date:

 Begin preparing your home.
 Continue eating balanced, healthy meals.
-Stop taking aspirin products, blood thinners and arthriprovider instructions.
+Stop taking aspirin products, blood thinners and arthritis medications, per provider instructions.
 Prepare/buy/freeze meals for use after discharge.
-Notify the surgeon if you have open wound, rash or so virus or fever.
+Notify the surgeon if you have open wound, rash or sore, or if you have a cold, virus or fever.

 Two days before surgery: Date:

 Wash with Hibiclens as instructed.

 Day before surgery: Date:

 Pack for the hospital.
-DO NOT EAT OR DRINK AFTER MIDNIGHT, unless otherwise instructed during your PATT pre-operative v Wash with Hibiclens as instructed. risit.
+DO NOT EAT OR DRINK AFTER MIDNIGHT, unless otherwise instructed.
+Wash with Hibiclens as instructed.

 Day of surgery: Date:

 Take medications with a small sip of water (Only those which you have been instructed to take).
 Take your beta blocker (if you are on one).
 Wash with Hibiclens as instructed.
+Be on time to the hospital.
 Time:

-Be on time to the hospital.
+Time:

 Time: